- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Public transport in Kenya

 Expats moving to Kenya will find the public transport infrastructure to be somewhat limited.
 Long-distance buses serve most destinations, but journeys are slow.
-Train travel is even more restrictive, with just a few services to even the main destinations each week.
+Train travel is even more restrictive, with just a few services each week.

 Kenya has both local bus services and a large long-distance bus network used by most people who travel within the country.
 Travelling by bus can be a cost-effective but time-consuming way to get around Kenya.